mrletourneau/EarlServer/README.md

 ## Building the server

 Simply run `./gradlew build`.
 The resultant distributable will be located in `app/build/distributions`.
-To start Earl, simply run `bin/app`.
+To start Earl, simply run `bin/app` from the root of the extracted distributable bundle.

 ## Links for learnin'